 Creating high-impact landing pages are essential if you want better results from your online marketing efforts.
-And there are now many tools that help you quickly create high quality landing pages.
+And there are now many tools that help you quickly create landing pages.

-First of all, why use a landing page creation tool?
+First of all, why use a landing page tool?

 - Lets you create high quality website pages quickly and easily without needing help from developers

 - Few design skills are needed as tools come with many stylish modern templates to choose from

 - You benefit from templates featuring best practices to convert more visitors into sales or leads